 Non-bank financial institutions in Pakistan, as regulated by the SECP, are subject to similar anti-money laundering and counter-terrorist financing requirements.
 The Asia Pacific Group on Money Laundering (APG) conducted a mutual evaluation of Pakistan in 2009 to assess the overall efficacy of its legal, law enforcement and financial regulatory regime to counter money laundering and terrorist financing.
 The evaluation report was adopted after extensive deliberations at the annual meeting of the APG in July 2009.
 The SBP and SECP actively contributed during and after the evaluation.
 All the stakeholders, including the SBP and SECP, have taken necessary measures in their respective areas in response to the APG mutual evaluation.
-The SBP and SECP have also been implementing relevant U.N.
-Security Council resolutions in Pakistan.
+Consequently, Pakistan was removed from the U.S.'s Financial Action Task Force's 'Grey List' in February 2015.